 Cognitive Problem Symptoms, Causes and Effects

-Cognitive disorders often begin subtly but progress until they significantly hinder the impacted individual's quality of life.
-It is important to recognize the different cognitive disorders, their symptoms and relevant treatment options.
+Cognitive disorders usually begin subtly but progress until they significantly hinder the impacted individual's quality of life.
+It is important to know the various cognitive disorders, their symptoms and relevant treatment options.

 What Are the Types of Cognitive Disorders?

 Cognitive disorders are a part of the neurocognitive disorder classification in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V).
-Cognitive disorders are defined as any kind of disorder that drastically impairs the cognitive function of an individual to the point where normal functioning in society is impossible without treatment.
+Cognitive disorders are defined as any disorder that significantly impairs the cognitive function of a person to the point where normal functioning in society is impossible without treatment.
 Some common cognitive disorders include:

 - Developmental disorders